-The Nova Mission Portal is divided into four main sections called rooms.
-Each of these offer insight into different aspects of operations and is a beginning from which you can refine your overview and search through information.
+The normal Nova Mission Portal is divided into four main sections called rooms.
+Here we have added a fifth room which is specific to the evaluation environment (i.e. is not shipped with the actual product): shell access to machines.
+Each room offers insight into different aspects of operations and is a beginning from which you can refine your overview and search through information.